bm2-lab/PREP/README.md

 ## Usage

-To run PREP, first fill the RNA-seq squeunce file path in `confg.yaml`, then use:
+To run PREP, first fill file path of you rna-seq FASTQ file in `confg.yaml`, then use:

     python PREP.py RE -i config.yaml